-The Madaster Circularity Indicator gives each building a score of 0-100% and is determined based on the data recorded in Madaster by the user.
-A building constructed entirely from new materials and ending on a waste heap is a fully ‘linear’ building and scores 0% on the CI.
-On the other hand, a building that consists entirely of recycled materials or products and can be completely reused in the future, is a completely ‘circular’ building and scores on the CI: 100%.
+The Madaster Circularity Indicator (MCI) gives each building a score of 0-100%.
+A building constructed entirely from new materials which ends in a landfill is a fully ‘linear’ building and scores 0% on the MCI.
+On the other hand, a building that consists entirely of recycled materials or products and can be completely reused in the future, is a completely ‘circular’ building and scores 100% on the MCI.
 In practice, buildings will have a score between 0-100%.

 Construction phase : what is the ratio between “new” and “recycled, reused or renewable” raw materials?

 Use phase: what is the expected life span of the products used compared to the average life span of comparable products?

 End-of-life: what is the ratio of ‘waste’ to ‘re-use or recycling’ of materials and products released during the renovation or demolition of a building?